Spring Session 2022

-The society is experimenting with hybrid debates.
+The society’s experiment with hybrid debates is proving very successful, with increased numbers.
 Members and visitors can attend our meetings in person (in the debating hall) or virtually (via Zoom).

 We shall encourage principal speakers to come to the meeting that evening, unless they live too far away for this to be possible.